Codehub169/tempo-43577151/README.md

 **Symptom:**
 When trying to access the application in your browser (e.g., `http://localhost:9000`), you encounter errors like:
 - `requests.exceptions.ConnectionError: HTTPConnectionPool(...)
 Max retries exceeded with url: /api/...
 (Caused by NewConnectionError('<urllib3.connection.HTTPConnection object at ...>: Failed to establish a new connection: [Errno 111] Connection refused'))`
-- "This site can’t be reached" or "localhost refused to connect."
+- "This site can	 be reached" or "localhost refused to connect."

 **Cause:**
 These errors typically indicate that the backend application services (which run inside Docker containers) are not running, not accessible, or did not start up correctly.
 This is often a consequence of issues during the `startup.sh` script execution.